 The City of Casey’s Cultural Precinct

-Bunjil Place is an ambitious and iconic project which will be the centrepiece for cultural events and gatherings for the residents of Melbourne’s outer eastern and south eastern suburbs.
-Bunjil Place will comprise twelve individual civic spaces within a single precinct.
-The City of Casey anticipates the facilities will attract more than two million visitors each year.
+Bunjil Place is an ambitious and iconic project which is the centrepiece for cultural events and gatherings for the residents of Melbourne’s outer eastern and south eastern suburbs.

 Images courtesy of The City of Casey.